Run the hot-cache path without remembering every tuning note.

 LLAMA_ARG_MOE_LAYER_PERF_OUT

 Path, default unset First-run profiling helper.
-Enables MoE perf collection and writes the current /moe-layer-perf JSON after completed requests and during shutdown.
+In llama-server, enables MoE perf collection and writes the current /moe-layer-perf JSON after completed requests and during shutdown.
+In llama-bench, writes the same JSON after each measured benchmark test, with warmup counters excluded.

 --moe-hot-cache FNAME moe-hot-cache = FNAME